 It is helpful to read the Licensing overview report alongside the guide to the FMA’s view of conduct.
 Together, these documents give a good indication of our areas of future focus, our overall approach to monitoring; and what we expect of licensed providers of financial products and services.

-To notify us of a change in your key people and managers as required by the licensing standard conditions, please send an email to email@example.com outlining what the changes are and the qualifications and experience of the new or replacement personnel, e.g. attach their c.v.
+To notify us of a change to your key people and managers as required by the licensing standard conditions, please send an email to email@example.com outlining what the changes are and the qualifications and experience of the new or replacing personnel, e.g. attach their c.v.

 Note that this is a standard condition for the following licence types: DIMS, crowdfunding, independent trustee (for corporates), MIS and peer-to-peer lending.